vyapaari/AMA/README.md

 ## Read some questions

-Check out the [Answered] Questions?(https://github.com/vyapaari/AMA/discussions?discussions_q=is%3Aanswered), you can filter to browse questions I've answered in the past.
+Check out the Answered [Questions?](https://github.com/vyapaari/AMA/discussions?discussions_q=is%3Aanswered), you can filter to browse questions I've answered in the past.
 I try to use this as an email replacement that everyone can see, so feel free to dig into some of the older threads.

 ## IRC Libra.Chat